 Best Way to Serve Prosecco red wine

-Prosecco should be served cold, and most people feel that a sparkling tulip glass is the finest glass to pour Prosecco in.
+Prosecco should be served cold, and most people feel that sparkling tulip glass is the finest glass to pour Prosecco in.
 The tulip glass is great since it is tall and narrow, which keeps the bubbles’ elegance for longer.
-You can also add ice to the red prosecco wine or any prosecco wine.
+Add ice to the red prosecco wine or any prosecco wine.

 What Food Tastes Great with Red Prosecco Wine?